· · · · · · ·

 Don’t worry though, it’s not a fully-priced ticket.
 You usually need to pay 10% of the regular fare, or a special baby fare on cheap airlines like Ryanair or Wizzair.

-You can book an extra seat for an infant, but then the child has to be restrained keep in mind that many European carriers don’t allow infant car seats (or those rear-facing) because they limit the recline.
+You can book an extra seat for an infant, but then the child has to be restrained in a car seat.
+Keep in mind that many European carriers don’t allow infant car seats (or those rear-facing) because they limit the recline.
 I’ve been on over 500 flights all over Europe and only once I’ve seen someone flying with a car seat so it’s just not a common practice.

 flying to Europe with a baby